 With the Cecils gaining control on one hand and Essex going off the rails on the other, taking all the younger courtiers with him, where was there a choice?
 Bacon’s was to do whatever it took to gain entry to the establishment so he could change it from the inside––though little good it did either him or his country.
 Oxford, older than Bacon and disgusted with the Court (pace Duke Vincentio and King Lear), chose to retreat to the Forest where his ambition was to achieve a place at the literary table with Homer, Cicero, Dante and Chaucer.
 However he may appear to have failed in worldly terms, in this he succeeded, though none who knew it then would or could vouch for him, at least, not openly.
 Nor has anyone since, until John Looney finally tracked him down to Palgrave’s Golden Treasury of English Songs and Lyrics.

 He who laughs last . . .

-However Oxford may have enjoyed his revenge; however he succeeded in saving his works for posterity, when it comes to their showdown, it’s Robert Cecil and his descendants who have had the last laugh.
-By erasing the paper trail that connected Oxford, not only to Shakespeare, but to anything having to do with the early history of the English stage and press, Cecil locked his hated brother-in-law in an eternal checkmate, for with the paper trail eliminated, historians ever since have seen both him and his father as dedicated servants of the Crown, the first of many in a long line of Robert and William Cecils, dozens of Earls and Marquesses of Salisbury, while Oxford is reviled and the connection he drew between Cecil and Richard III, however strong in his own day, has grown so frail over time as to be (almost) completely lost.
+However Oxford may have enjoyed his revenge; however he and the Pembrokes succeeded in saving his works for posterity, when it comes to their showdown, it’s Robert Cecil and his descendants who have had the last laugh.
+By erasing the paper trail that connected Oxford, not only to Shakespeare, but to anything having to do with the early history of the English stage and press, Cecil locked his hated brother-in-law in an eternal checkmate, for without any evidence to the contrary, historians ever since have seen both him and his father as dedicated servants of the Crown, the first of many in a long line of Robert and William Cecils, dozens of Earls and Marquesses of Salisbury, while Oxford is reviled and the connection he drew between Cecil and Richard III, however strong in his own day, has grown so frail over time as to be (almost) completely lost.
 He who laughs last, laughs best, and the Cecils and the capitalist establishment they created, are still laughing.